vkostyanetsky/kostyanetsky.me/notes/singapure-doll/index.md

 For your information, the first option breaks the website, and the second one pedantically displays “1” for any date.

 Another funny thing: colleagues seem to store currency names as 14-character strings.
-Otherwise, it is difficult to explain why, according to their data, Canada uses not the Canadian dollar but CANADIAN DOLLA, and Romanians use NEW ROMANIAN L instead of the leu.
+Otherwise, it is difficult to explain why, according to their data, Canada uses not the Canadian dollar but CANADIAN DOLLA, and Romania uses NEW ROMANIAN L instead of its leu.
 However, these two are rather lucky: Singapore, for example, conducts payments in SINGAPORE DOLL.